lukaszbudnik/gugis/README.md

 The last step is to create a composite component.
 For this we need to create another implementation of `StorageService` interface called `CompositeStorageService` and mark it with `@Composite` annotation.
 This implementation can have all methods' bodies empty - those methods will never be called.
 Instead Gugis will intercept all calls and route them to proper implementation(s).

 How Gugis knows what method calls should be routed to what component(s)?
-Each method we want to be intercepted and routed needs to be marked with `@Replicate` annotation.
+Each method we want to be intercepted and routed needs to be marked with `@Propagate` annotation.
 This annotation has one parameter which can control propagation behaviour.
 Currently the following propagation bahaviour is supported:

-* `@Replicate(propagation = Propagation.ALL)` - method call will be routed to all primaries and all secondaries
+* `@Propagate(propagation = Propagation.ALL)` - method call will be routed to all primaries and all secondaries
-* `@Replicate(propagation = Propagation.PRIMARY)` - method call will be routed to all primaries
+* `@Propagate(propagation = Propagation.PRIMARY)` - method call will be routed to all primaries
-* `@Replicate(propagation = Propagation.SECONDARY)` - method call will be routed to all secondaries
+* `@Propagate(propagation = Propagation.SECONDARY)` - method call will be routed to all secondaries
-* `@Replicate(propagation = Propagation.ANY)` - method call will be routed to the very first binding found by Guice, either primary or secondary
+* `@Propagate(propagation = Propagation.ANY)` - method call will be routed to the very first binding found by Guice, either primary or secondary

 ## Error handling

 Gugis is using Guice interceptor and all caught exceptions are wrapped with `GugisException` (runtime exception) which in turn wraps `InvocationTargetException` (thrown by Java reflection API).
 As `GugisException` is a runtime exception it needs to be explicitly added to `try/catch` block.

 By default Gugis fails when any matching implementation throws an exception.
 This default behaviour can be changed.
 Gugis can be configured to complete a composite call even when some of matching implementations throw exceptions.
 However there must be at least one call that succeeds.
-This can be done by setting `@Replicate`'s parameter `allowFailure` to `true`.
+This can be done by setting `@Propagate`'s parameter `allowFailure` to `true`.
 See `src/test/java` for more details.

 ## Setup